zanami/openscholar/modules/os/modules/os_migrate/docs/readme.md

 ### Force Group ID

 Overrides the group nodes belong to and put them all into a new group with this ID.
+Don't use this in a production migration.
+If you're doing additional development for os_migrate, this option is an easy way to get a whole lot of content into a single vsite to facilitate testing.

 ### Legacy Site